The procedure at the UW for all grade appeals is that the student should start with talking with the instructor

-As always, if you feel you’ve been discriminated against on the basis of being in a protected class, you may contact our SSW Ombud, Todd Herrenkohl, email@example.com, or the UW Ombud.
+As always, if you feel you’ve been discriminated against on the basis of being in a protected class, you may contact our SSW Ombud, Taryn Lindhorst at firstname.lastname@example.org, or the UW Ombud.

 We would encourage you to approach the instructor by asking for the feedback on your assignments – until you get the actual feedback on the assignments, it’s hard to know whether you believe the grading was fair.
 It’s generally best to approach these situations with an attitude of curiosity and questioning – you’re likely to get a more collaborative response.
 If there is an error in computing your grade, it can almost always be resolved with the instructor directly.